sathwikav/Sign-Language-Detection-using-Python-and-OpenCV/README.md

 ## steps to run the flask  application :

+The given dataset is more than 25MB, this is the link for the dataset : https://www.kaggle.com/datasets/datamunge/sign-language-mnist

 1. go to the folder named Flask_application.
 2. open the terminal in that folder location.
 3. run the command "python App.py".
 If this command doesn't work try running "python3 App.py".